kartonfarkas/api_docs/source/suite/emails/launch_responses_result.rst

 .. note::

-   The result is kept for 2 hours.
+   The results are available for 2 hours after the query is made.

 Endpoint
 --------